7 best foods to help you debloat

 Turmeric is a brightly coloured root used in cooking with powerful benefits.
 Turmeric contains a compound called Curcumin which has anti-inflammatory actions in the body.
 Curcumin has positive and anti-inflammatory effects on digestion and reduces gas, bloating, constipation and provides IBS support.

 Probiotics are the good bacteria that live in our gut, and our body is home to trillions of probiotics.
-They are important for many reasons and low levels of probiotics may lead to digestive discomfort, IBS and bloating, as well as fatigue, insomnia, and poor skin.
+They are important for many reasons and low levels of probiotics can lead to digestive discomfort, IBS and bloating, as well as fatigue, insomnia, and poor skin.
 Learn more in 'Common and unusual symptoms of IBS'.

-Inulin is a prebiotic fibre which feeds probiotic bacteria.
+Inulin is a prebiotic fibre which feeds healthy, active bacteria (probiotics).
 The body cannot not digest inulin itself but inulin still provides benefits - the probiotic bacteria in your gut rely on good quality fibre such as inulin as a food source to multiply and thrive.
 The multiplication of the probiotics in our gut enhances our digestion to reduce the risk of bloating.